cookm346/eigenfibs/README.md

 ## Fibonacci Numbers

-Fibonacci numbers are numbers generated from a special sequence.
-The sequence begins 0, 1, 1, 2, 3, 5, 8, 13, 21, 34 … and continues forever.
+Fibonacci numbers are numbers generated from a simple formula and create a special sequence.
+The sequence begins 0, 1, 1, 2, 3, 5, 8, 13, 21, 34
+… and continues forever.

 The sequence starts with 0 and 1, and each subsequent number is produced by summing the two previous numbers.